fileformat-slides/FileFormat.Slides-for-.NET/README.md

 # FileFormat.Slides for .NET | Free C# PowerPoint API
-[FileFormat.Slides for .NET](https://github.com/fileformat-slides/FileFormat.Slides-for-.NET) - An open-source library that can help beginners create, open, and edit PowerPoint files.
+[FileFormat.Slides for .NET](https://github.com/fileformat-slides/FileFormat.Slides-for-.NET) - An open-source library offered by [openize.com](https://www.openize.com/) that can help beginners create, open, and edit PowerPoint files.

-# C# PowerPoint API System Outlines
+# .NET PowerPoint API for Presentation Manipulation

+[FileFormat.Slides](https://github.com/fileformat-slides/FileFormat.Slides-for-.NET) is a freely available .NET library crafted for MS PowerPoint presentation manipulation and management.
+Whether you're a novice or an expert, this API is straightforward to set up and utilize.
+Its strength lies in the powerful OpenXML engine, which serves as the backbone of FileFormat.Slides.
+By incorporating this C# library, you can easily generate and control PowerPoint files programmatically.
+Once integrated, you won't require any additional third-party tools to automate the creation or modification of PowerPoint presentations.

 This Documentation explains the internal structure of our PowerPoint Presentation Management C# API system.
 Despite its complexity, we've ensured the public APIs are user-friendly, providing an easy experience for manipulating PowerPoint presentations.

 For a more detailed understanding of our system architecture, design patterns, and public interfaces, please visit the [Articles Section](https://fileformat-slides.github.io/FileFormat.Slides-for-.NET/docs/index.html).